GiedriusT/tamulaitis-page/src/projects/dialrhea/README.md

 ## Appearances

-In addition to the hackathon, the device was also presented at the following events:
+In addition to the hackathon, the device was also a guest of honor at the following events:

-- Vilnius TechPark Birthday
+- Vilnius TechPark Birthday 2018
-- Maker Faire at The Energy and Technology Museum
+- Maker Faire 2017 at The Energy and Technology Museum
-- No Trolls Allowed hacker camp
+- No Trolls Allowed 2017 hacker camp
+- Braille Satellite 2018 music festival
 - Empty Brain Resort cultural space